weegreenblobbie/pycontrol/ROADMAP.md

 Past Items Completed
 ====================

+* Cache read_property widgets.

+* Try reusing the widget cache when reconnecting a camera, are widgets tied to the camera pointer or do they work with any camera pointer?
+  If it can't be reused, need to add a update_cache(old_ptr, new_ptr);

+  X - this is not how libgphoto2 works, see the gphoto2cpp diagram in the docs folder.

 * Can no omit the Event Id in the Run Sim dialog, this computes the contact times for the real event!
 Dialog still needs to javascript love to fix reuse case.